antoineDeRengerve/utils/README.md

 - [X] segfault with urxvt : usecase : tabbed/stacked or only window.
 No issue when in split view: test without any options: no trouble without options.
 One of mine makes it blow out.
 - [X] perl: url-picker launcher for hyperlinks
 - [ ] learn more about emacs control in terminal like urxvt
-- [ ] clipboard : auto clipboard for selection + C-S c/v for copying
+- [X] clipboard : auto clipboard for selection + C-S c/v for copying : selection-to-clipboard OK and C-M C/V is OK.
-- [ ] add xsel in dependencies
+- [X] add xsel in dependencies
-- [ ] opening terminal in new place not ok for urxvtc ?
-To be checked...
+- [X] opening terminal in new place not ok for urxvtc ?
+Should not be using urxvtc, keeping service and socket.
-- [ ] remove service daemon as it does not work correctly with xwcd
+- [X] remove service daemon as it does not work correctly with xwcd.
+Keeping service just in case.